 Much of Emperor Taizong’s philosophy of practical egalitarianism was institutionalized via an imperial examination system, an innovation of the Tang that would persist in China until the dawn of the twentieth century.
 Absolutely any man could enter the government by doing well at a series of rigorous written and oral tests, focused on the Four Books and Five Classics of Confucianism.
 A candidate who made it through this intellectual gauntlet was considered by definition a Gentleman, eminently worthy of serving the emperor, his prospects going forward limited only by his own abilities and energy.
 Although the system emphasized rote learning too heavily to produce a surfeit of original geniuses, it did foster a high degree of basic governmental competence and ethicality, which is more important to a stable, long-standing society than are a few brilliant statesmen here and there.

 The Tang dynasty didn’t just match the Han; it exceeded its illustrious predecessor in almost every particular.
-At their zenith, the Tang emperors ruled a territory almost twice as large as Inner China itself.
-Foreign trade flourished along with all other forms of cultural exchange; the Tang emperors had little interest in building walls.
-Chinese historians of the traditional stripe look back on this period with awe, painting it as a resurgence of native Chinese culture after the centuries of depredation Northern Inner China had suffered at the hands of the steppe dwellers.
+It was the first Chinese empire to extend well beyond Inner China, until almost half of its holdings lay beyond the Great Wall.
+Foreign trade flourished along with all other forms of cultural exchange; the Tang emperors had little interest in building new walls to mark their new borders.
+Chinese historians of the traditional stripe look back on this period with awe, painting it as a resurgence of native Chinese culture after the centuries of depredation Northern Inner China in particular had suffered at the hands of barbarians.
 In reality, bloodlines had become hopelessly muddled during the long interregnum; Emperor Gaozu and his descendants almost certainly had plenty of non-Han Chinese blood running through their veins.
 Thus the triumph of the Tang dynasty is better seen as a victory for multiculturalism, as well as a tribute to the peculiar Chinese genius for cultural assimilation.
 But regardless, a triumphant period this definitely was.

 Life in the world is but a big dream,